Herpes viral culture of lesion

 Herpes viral culture of a lesion is a laboratory test to check if a skin sore is infected with the herpes simplex virus.

 Culture - herpes simplex virus; Herpes simplex virus culture

-The sample must be collected during the worst part of an outbreak.
-This is considered the acute phase of infection.
+The sample must be collected during the acute phase of infection.
+This is the worst part of an outbreak.
+It is also when the skin lesions are at their worst.

 When the sample is collected, you may feel an uncomfortable scraping or sticky sensation.
 Sometimes a sample from the throat or eyes is needed.
 This involves rubbing a sterile swab against the eye or in the throat.